Homemade Vegetable Medley Pickling Inspiration and Recipes: Part 1 of 3

 Kirby cucumbers sliced on a cutting board with knife

-Pouch 2: Spicy Garlic Dill
+Recipe 2: Spicy Garlic Dill

 Moving on to the second pouch in this series, which also features dill, our Spicy Garlic Dill medley contains some of the very same vegetables that are typically used in the well-known pickled medley called Giardiniera.
 If you’re interested in a bit more information about our Giardiniera recipe, click HERE.